tychonievich/cs3330-s2022/markdown/bomb.md

 Phases diffuses     Grade           Notes
 -----------------   ---------       -----------
-Phase 1             Lab 80%         May work with others Phase 2             Lab 100%        May work with others Phase 3             HW 75%          Do on your own Phase 4             HW 90%          Do on your own Phase $n\ge 5$      HW $88 + 2n$%   Do on your own; extra credit if more than 6 phases diffused
+Phase 1             Lab 85%         May work with others in lab Phase 2             Lab 100%        May work with others in lab Phase 3             HW 90%          Do on your own Phase 4             HW 100%         Do on your own More phases         +1% each        Do on your own; extra credit

 The first 10 explosions are free.
 After that, $-1$ per explosion.

 # Tips

 1. Extract the bomb using `tar -xvf bomb#.tar`{.bash} where `#` is your bomb number.

+    If you downloaded the bomb with `curl` instead of a browser, do `tar -xvf bomb.tar`{.bash} instead: curl saves the tarball without the number in the filename.
 2. `cd bomb#` (again, where `#` is your bomb number).
 3. Read the `README`
 4. You are welcome to look at `bomb.c` -- it isn't very interesting, though